-The Creator Code is a mandatory set of guidelines that lives within our product intended to educate and build community around making inclusive and compassionate content.
-It is intended to be proactive and empowering for Creators, rather than reactive and reprimanding.
-Creators with Story Pin access will be required to agree to the code during the publishing process, acknowledging their responsibility in keeping Pinterest safe and positive.
-The code outlines specific rules that Creators must follow, including:
+The Creator Code is a set of guidelines intended to educate and build community around making inclusive and compassionate content.
+The Code outlines specific rules that Creators must follow, including:

 - Be kind: Ensure content doesn’t insult or put others down

 - Check my facts: Make sure information is accurate and factual

 - Be aware of triggers: Practice discretion when it comes to visually sensitive content

 - Practice inclusion: Never intentionally exclude certain groups or communities

 - Do no harm: Make sure any call to action or challenge is safe

 Pinterest’s Creator Code anthem video features Creators from around the world and will be featured on Pinterest social channels and on Creator channels over the coming weeks.
 The Creator Code will be formally rolled out for Creators to sign and adopt in the coming weeks.